 Enable Automation Editing Enabled By Default.
-Enables Timeline Automation Editing Cut/Copy/Delete Displayed Automation Will only affect Automation Curves visible in the Timeline when Edit- ing.
-Cut/Copy/Delete Whole Stri p Automation Enabled By Default.
+Enables Timeline Automation Editing

+Cut/Copy/Delete Displayed Automation Will only affect Automation Curves visible in the Timeline when Editto the selection boundaries.

+Cut/Copy/Delete Whole Strip Automation Enabled By Default.
 Will affect ALL Automation, even the curves not visible currently in timeline Track(s) when editing.

 Erase Points on Cut/Delete Erases all points contained within the selection.
-Does not add Automation points to the selection boundaries.
-Delete and Interpolate on Co ut/Delete Enabled By Default.
-Interpolates a curve from the start of the selection to end of the selection.
-Delete and Maintain on Cut Delete Does not interpolate the curve from start to end of the selection.
+Does not add Automation points end of the selection.

+Delete and Interpolate on Cut/Delete Enabled By Default.
+Interpolates a curve from the start of the selection to

+Delete and Maintain on Cut/Delete Does not interpolate the curve from start to end of the selection.
 Therefore maintains a flat curve on Cut or Delete.